 Urticaria, or as they’re commonly known, hives, may fade in a few hours or last for weeks.
 No matter how long they stick around, however, they’re usually severely itchy.
-Richard Herrscher, MD, at AIR Care provides individualized treatment based on the underlying cause of your hives.
+Richard Herrscher, MD and Maryam Saifi, MD at AIR Care provides individualized treatment based on the underlying cause of your hives.
 If your hives last longer than a day, they’re accompanied by angioedema, or they’re just downright intolerable, call one of the offices in Dallas or Plano, Texas, or schedule an appointment online.

 Hives (also called urticaria) appear on your skin as raised, itchy patches.
 The welt may be flat or rounded, but it’s always elevated.
 While individual hives disappear within 24 hours, new hives can continuously develop.

 As a result, your reaction may last several days or longer.
 You have chronic hives when they last longer than six weeks.

 Individual hives can also merge together to form a large plaque.
 You can tell hives apart from other skin rashes because they have unique qualities:

 You may develop angioedema at the same time as your hives.
 Angioedema is an accumulation of fluids in the tissues below your hives.
 When angioedema develops, the area becomes swollen, red, and painful.

 Hives frequently appear due to an allergic reaction.
 Allergens that commonly cause hives include: